Contrast-Security-OSS/docs/content/installation/net/configuration/YAML-properties-net.md

 * `contrast.inventory.tags`
 * `contrast.assess.tags`

 If `contrast.application.name` is not specified, the .NET agent will use the application's virtual path as an application name.
-If the application is hosted in the root of a site (i.e., the virtual path is ***/***), then the .NET agent will use the site's name as the application name.
+If the application is hosted in the root of a site (i.e., the virtual path is ***/***), the .NET agent will use the site's name as the application name.

 ## Configuration Options